 Civil engineering technicians help their supervisors plan infrastructure projects, from utilities to road systems.
 They review blueprints and add input to designs.
 Their duties may also include cost estimating, concrete testing and maintaining documentation for the project.

-As of 2013, the BLS reported that the average annual wage was $49,380 for civil engineering technicians.
-The BLS predicts little to no employment growth between 2012-2022 for civil engineering technicians, with only a 1% increase expected due to foreign competition and increased automation.
+As of 2015, the BLS reported that the average annual wage was $51,330 for civil engineering technicians.
+The BLS predicts 5% employment growth between 2014-2024 for civil engineering technicians.

 Mechanical Engineering Technicians

 Like civil engineering technicians, techs working in mechanical engineering review designs, plans and blueprints, but their focus is on machines and devices rather than structures.
 Mechanical engineering technicians are also concerned with the process used to construct the parts they help design.
 Testing and recordkeeping are also among their duties.